Nord-Pas-de-Calais: Air transportation

-Inland and International freight transport
+Inland and international freight transport

-Dunkirk harbour
+Dunkirk Harbour

 Dunkirk Harbour is one of the biggest seaports of France.
 It is the third-largest port nationally in terms of total volume but first in fruit and copper imports.
 A terminal able to handle LNG carriers is built by TotalEnergies.

 Canal Seine-Nord

-The Canal Seine-Nord is a future high-capacity canal between the Seine and Arleux in order to connect the former to the other northern canals in Belgium, the Netherlands and Germany.
+The Canal Seine-Nord is a future high-capacity canal between the Seine and Arleux to connect the former to the other northern canals in Belgium, the Netherlands and Germany.
 It is due to open in 2016.
 The project has attracted controversy mostly because of its huge cost (€4.6bn).

 Sports and culture

 Training base for the Olympics

 Before London 2012, the region had been chosen by the Organising Committee as a training base for the participating delegations.
-During the months ahead of the Olympics, several countries sent their athletes to the region in order to prepare for the competitions.
+During the months ahead of the Olympics, several countries sent their athletes to the region to prepare for the competitions.
 Among the teams training in Nord-Pas de Calais were the UK Gymnastics team in Arques, the New Zealand Rowing team in Gravelines and France's national basketball and handball teams.